TheSudheer/terraform-cicd-integration/README.md

 ## Build and Run

+Build the project using the Gradle wrapper:
 ```sh
 ./gradlew build
 ```

+Run the Spring Boot application:
 ```sh
 ./gradlew bootRun
 ```
 The compiled JAR file can be found in the `build/libs/` directory.

 ## Publishing the Artifact